 At Wolfert Bilingual, students discuss political discourse during their classes.
 Furthermore, Wolfert Bilingual offers a continuous and transcendental trajectory in which political awareness and student participation is key.
-For example, our havo-students take part in the Model European Partliament (MEP).
+For example, our havo-students take part in the Model European Parliament (MEP).
 For this reason, debating plays a central role in the students’ education.

 Furthermore, all bilingual havo-students take part in the Cambridge IGSCE exam Global Perspectives and they participate in the International Baccalaureate (IB) English Certificate exam.
 Through this exam, students are taught to think critically, to write papers and to compare texts.
 Havo-students do not only obtain their bilingual havo-diploma, but internationally recognised certificates too.

-The houses-system encourages students to improve their social skills, such as social acceptance, creating a social environment and developing social awareness.
+At Wolfert Bilingual, the havo department uses the houses system.
+This system encourages students to improve their social skills, such as social acceptance, creating a social environment and developing social awareness.

 During the school year, students can earn merit points for their house.
 These points are rewarded to the students for:

 - paying extra attention and contributing to the lessons (motivation),

 - working in the laboratory in a responsible manner (responsibility),